mathii/mathii.github.com/_posts/2017-09-21-blood-groups-in-ancient-europe.md

 - Early Farmers (EF); Neolithic individuals from NW Anatolia, and European Neolithic individuals with similar ancestry, plus small (~0-20%) amounts of hunter-gatherer ancestry.
-- Steppe (ST); Bronze age individuals with "Yamnaya-like" ancestry
+- Steppe (ST); Bronze Age individuals with "Yamnaya-like" ancestry
-- Bronze Age (BA); Individuals from Bronze age Europe that have a mixture of the three other types of ancient ancestry.
+- Bronze Age (BA); Individuals from Bronze Age Europe that have a mixture of the three other types of ancient ancestry.

 I also compared with present-day European populations, separating out